 A good place to bring your trash.

-Curb is designed to facilitate emptying the trash from removable media such as USB Keys.
+Curb is designed to facilitate emptying the trash from removable media such as USB thumb drives.

 When files are deleted on removable media, it is stored in a special trash folder on the media.
 These files take up room, robbing your drive of free space.
 Ordinarily to remove these files the user must empty their own trash, which includes files you’ve deleted on the local system.
 This is not always desirable.